Who I Am

 Besides that, I speak Brazilian Portuguese and have a command of Italian.

-Continuously seeking new educational opportunities, I participate, i. a., in training courses, workshops and think-tanks by Czech education agencies for translators, Belisha Beacon and Mundef Academy, and I attend international translation conferences (BP Translation Conferences, Meet Central Europe).
+Continuously seeking new educational opportunities, I participate, i. a., in relevant training courses, workshops and think-tanks offered by colleagues of mine with long-standing experience in the field, and attend international translation conferences (BP Translation Conferences, Meet Central Europe).

 Why Work with Me

-• Having worked my way up independently from extremely harsh conditions, I am a natural high-performer with no-nonsense attitude.
-Therefore: I approach my work with the utmost responsibility, I value quality work, as well as I value my time and I am fully aware of my added value as a translator.
-I don’t tend to postpone things; I don’t work at the last moment or during the parts of the day when my productivity is not at its best.
+- Having worked my way up independently from very harsh conditions, I'm a natural high-performer with no-nonsense attitude.
+Therefore: I approach my work with the utmost responsibility, I value quality work, as well as I value my time and I'm fully aware of my added value as a translator.
+I don’t tend to postpone things; I don’t work at the last moment or when my productivity is not at its best.
 I always deliver my work on time.

-• I am not the clerk-like type of translator who just finished their studies and does not strive for anything else in life.
-I am particular about my foreign orientation.
+- I'm not the clerk-like type of translator who just finished their studies and does not strive for anything else in life.
+I'm particular about my foreign orientation.
 This helps me to keep seeing the bigger picture and not to deteriorate intellectually.
 At the same time, I keep in touch with those of my colleagues who are positive thinking, experienced and active, and I seek meaningful opportunities to develop my language, translation and freelancer skills.

 „I do exactly what I want to do, and it is of great importance to me to be able to sign my work.“